Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 In addition, I also always ask three important questions that are relevant to all coffee and espresso bean reviews:

-2. What preparation method did I choose to test and what are the parameters?
+2. Which preparation method did I choose to test and what are the parameters?

 3. To whom do I recommend this coffee, and which preparation method highlights its best qualities?